-HUNDRED COFFINS: OVER 2,000 LOST,
+HUNDRED COFFINS OVER 2,000 LOST,

-here to day from the wireless station at Camperdown, N. S., via
+here to day from the wireless station at Camperdown, N. S., via Halifax: "We are now in communication with the Carpathia and mous iceberg and sank.
+Over 2,000 lost.
+Seven hundred sur-

 BODIES OF VICTIMS FOUND BY LINER